nicfel/Mascot-Tutorial/README.md

 </figure>

 ### Specify the priors (Priors)
-Now, we need to set the priors of the effective population sizes and the migration rates.
-Next, we can change the prior to a Log Normal prior with M=0 and S=1.
+Now, we need to set the priors for the various parameters of the model.
+We do this by switching to the "Priors" tab.

+First, change the prior for the effective population size parameter to be a Log Normal prior with M=0 and S=1.
 Since we have only a few samples per location, meaning little information about the different effective population sizes, we will need an informative prior.

-Next, we have to set the dimension of the migration rate parameter.
-The exponential distribution as a prior on the migration rate puts much weight on lower values while not prohibiting larger ones.
-For migration rates, a prior that prohibits too large values while not greatly distinguishing between very small and very very small values (such as the inverse uniform) is generally a good choice.
+The existing exponential distribution as a prior on the migration rate puts much weight on lower values while not prohibiting larger ones.
+For migration rates, a prior that prohibits too large values while not greatly distinguishing between very small and very *very* small values is generally a good choice.
+Be aware however that the exponential distirbution is quite an informative prior: one should be careful that to choose a mean so that feasible rates are not excluded.

-Next, we have to set a prior for the clock rate.
+Finally, set the prior for the clock rate.
 Since we only have a narrow time window of less than a year and only 24 sequences, there isn't much information in the data about the clock rate.
 We have however a good idea about it for Influenza A/H3N2 Hemagglutinin.
-We can therefore set the prior to be normally distributed around 0.005 substitution per site and year with a variance of 0.0001.
+We can therefore set the prior to be normally distributed around 0.005 substitution per site per year with a variance of 0.0001.
 (At this point we could also just fix the rate)

 <figure>
 	<a id="fig:example1"></a>